Three-Storeyed Temple

 Life of the Buddha

-The majority of the 48 scenes identified are dedicated to the events between the last sojourn in Tuṣita heaven and the first sermon in Sarnath.
-To these 41 episodes five teaching scenes and two scenes of the parinirvāṇa are added.
-While the teaching scenes are prominantly located the parinirvāṇa scenes are almost hidden at the side of Maitreya's left leg. (◊ Maitreya's Dhoti).
+The majority of the 48 identified scenes are devoted to the events between the last sojourn in Tuṣita heaven and the first sermon in Sarnath.
+To these 41 episodes, five teaching scenes and two parinirvāṇa scenes are added.
+While the teaching scenes are prominently located, the parinirvāṇa scenes are almost hidden at the side of Maitreya's left leg (◊ Maitreya's Dhoti).